UBCHREST/ablate/docs/content/development/InstallingPETSc.md

       make PETSC_DIR=/Users/path/petsc PETSC_ARCH=arch-darwin-c-debug all
     xxx=========================================================================xxx
     ```
     Add the following environment variables where PETSC_DIR and PETSC_ARCH are replaced with specified values from the configure command.
+On macOS this means putting the following in the ~/.zshrc or ~/.bashrc hidden file (depending on version).
+On most Linux versions add the following to the ~/.bashrc file.
     ```bash
     export PETSC_DIR="/path/to/petsc-install"
     export PETSC_ARCH="petsc arch name"